Rosef-Engineering/requirements-and-architecture/README.md

 ## Licensing

 Most of the contents of this repository and licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by/4.0/).
 See the [LICENCE](/LICENCE.txt) file for the legal code.
-See the [COPYRIGHT](/COPYRIGHT.txt) file for file-specific information.
+See [this](/reuse/dep5) file for file-specific information.

 ## Repository Content